neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 1. cf-serverd Server that acts mostly like a file server for cf-agent.
 1. cf-report Self-knowledge extractor

-The daemon formally called cfenvd in previous versions of Cfengine is now called cf-monitord.
+The daemon formally called cfenvd in previous versions of CFEngine is now called cf-monitord.

-Cfengine files are normally located in /var/cfengine.
-Cfengine will create some directories automatically in this location.
+CFEngine files are normally located in /var/cfengine.
+CFEngine will create some directories automatically in this location.
 The two important ones that must be created by hand are /var/cfengine/bin and /var/cfengine/inputs.
 The bin directory contains the binary components listed earlier.
-This location allows for Cfengine to be more self contained and fault tolerant.
+This location allows for CFEngine to be more self contained and fault tolerant.
 For example, the traditional location of /usr/local/bin is not always a local file systems and therefore less reliable.

-The inputs directory contains all of the configuration files that Cfengine will use to maintain itself and the client hosts.
-The majority of work with Cfengine will involve files located here.
+The inputs directory contains all of the configuration files that CFEngine will use to maintain itself and the client hosts.
+The majority of work with CFEngine will involve files located here.
 The mandatory files are failsafe.cf, update.cf and promises.cf.
 Other files are user defined and will be discussed later.

 ## <a name='basic'></a>Basic example

-Here I’ll present a basic example of Cfengine.
-Functionally it will do little more than ensuring that Cfengine is running.
+Here I’ll present a basic example of CFEngine.
+Functionally it will do little more than ensuring that CFEngine is running.
 What is learned from this example will be applicable to more practical uses.

-Cfengine can run on virtually any UNIX host.
+CFEngine can run on virtually any UNIX host.
 It can also run on Windows with the help of the Cygwin environment.
-One can either choose to install Cfengine from a distributions application repository (e.g. Debian or Freshports) or download the source from Cfengine.org and compile it.
-The source code contains all of the necessary instructions to compile and install Cfengine.
-Note that there are some dependencies that must be met before Cfengine can be built.
+One can either choose to install CFEngine from a distributions application repository (e.g. Debian or Freshports) or download the source from CFEngine.org and compile it.
+The source code contains all of the necessary instructions to compile and install CFEngine.
+Note that there are some dependencies that must be met before CFEngine can be built.
 The source code contains information on these also.
 An automated distribution install will take care of these automatically.

 ### Directories and files

-1. /var/cfengine/bin Cfengine binaries.
+1. /var/cfengine/bin CFEngine binaries.
 1. /var/cfengine/inputs Main configuration files.
 1. /var/cfengine/ppkeys Storage for authentication keys.
 1. /var/cf-masterfiles The master files, on the server, that agents will request from the server.
-1. /var/cf-failsafe A backup of important Cfengine files to allow for automatic recovery.
+1. /var/cf-failsafe A backup of important CFEngine files to allow for automatic recovery.

 1. promises.cf This is the main configuration file.
 The agent will automatically start with this file.
 1. update.cf This is a simplified file whose purpose is to ensure the agent is configured properly so that it can do its job.
 1. failsafe.cf This file is run by the agent if other files are missing or contain errors.
 This gives the agent the ability to recover itself from failure.
-1. cf-server.cf This file configures the Cfengine server.
+1. cf-server.cf This file configures the CFEngine server.
 It can be named anything but choosing this name is logical.
-1. cf-execd.cf This file will configure the Cfengine executor.
+1. cf-execd.cf This file will configure the CFEngine executor.
 Like cfserver.cf this file could be named something else.
-1. cfbackup.cf This makes a local backup of Cfengine to ensure the agent can recover from serious data loss.
+1. cfbackup.cf This makes a local backup of CFEngine to ensure the agent can recover from serious data loss.
 1. crontabs.cf This manages host crontables.
 1. library.cf This contains a collection of reusable code similar to a subroutine library.

 ### Key authentication

-Cfengine agents authenticate with a server via key exchange.
+CFEngine agents authenticate with a server via key exchange.
 The cf-key binary will create a public and private key pair.
 This is done for every server and client.
 For two hosts to authenticate each must have a copy of the other’s public key file.
-This exchange is normally done manually but Cfengine may be configured to do this one time only.
+This exchange is normally done manually but CFEngine may be configured to do this one time only.
 Please refer to the reference manual for more information.

-The syntax of Cfengine files is relatively simple and somewhat Perl like.
+The syntax of CFEngine files is relatively simple and somewhat Perl like.
-However, Cfengine tends to be more sensitive to white space.
+However, CFEngine tends to be more sensitive to white space.

 1. Sections are contained withing brackets.
 1. Commas separate parts of the same action.